Write a schema only app

 Editor plugin

-We highly recommand you to use VSCode as we created a plugin for syntax highlight, code diagnostics, auto completion and jump to definition.
+We highly recommend you to use VSCode as we created a plugin for syntax highlight, code diagnostics, auto completion and jump to definition.
 Download our plugin from VSCode marketplace.

 Write your first schema